spotify/lingon/docs/USAGE.md

 # Lingon usage

 This document describes real use cases for Lingon.
 It starts by covering the basics and proceeds to more advanced uses.
+The usage documentation is work in progress.
+Please help out by documenting your use cases in a PR.
+Thanks!

 ## Build a basic project